Puyodead1/udemy-downloader/README.md

 # NOTE

-- **This tool will not work without decryption keys, and there currently no public way to get those keys.
-Do not bother installing unless you already have keys!**
+- **This tool will not work without decryption keys.
+Do not bother installing unless you already have keys or can obtain them!**
 - **Downloading courses is against Udemy's Terms of Service, I am NOT held responsible for your account getting suspended as a result from the use of this program!**
 - This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.
-- You can find information on downgrading the CDM version on the wiki, please note that CDM version 2209 is already revoked as of 12/5/2021 and most providers have already updated, 2209 is not guaranteed to work.
-This information is just to have it available.
+- ~~You can find information on downgrading the CDM version on the wiki, please note that CDM version 2209 is already revoked as of 12/5/2021 and most providers have already updated, 2209 is not guaranteed to work.
+This information is just to have it available.~~ _This method no longer works_
   - Chrome: https://github.com/Puyodead1/udemy-downloader/wiki/Downgrade-CDM-to-2209-on-Chrome-(Windows)
   - FireFox: https://github.com/Puyodead1/udemy-downloader/wiki/Downgrade-CDM-to-2209-on-FireFox-(Windows)